Venues for weddings

 You may not form a civil partnership in church.

 The Register Office is situated at Rhadyr, Usk.
 You may marry or form your civil partnership in the company of up to six guests.
-It would be the basic legal requirements only.
+The Register Office is available Monday to Thursday and would comprise the basic legal requirements only.

 More information is available on: